 - Open Map Manager in Igor Pro (double-click the MapManager.ipf file).

 - Click in the Igor Pro command window to compile (the command window is titled ‘Untitled’).

 - Open the Stack Browser window by selecting the main menu ‘MapManager - Stack Browser’.

 2. Load a stack

-Load a directory of .tif files using the ‘Load Generic Directory’ button.
+Load a folder of .tif files in the Stack Browser using the ‘Load Tiff Folder’ button.

 3. Display a stack

 4. Add 3D annotations

 - In a stack window, open the annotation toolbar with keyboard [.